ewilde/crane/README.md

 crane
 =====

+> Builds you into the pit of success

-Create teamcity build configurations from .net solutions
+Create build configurations from .net solutions.